lucylow/Stochastic_SoundCloud/README.md

 ## Theory Hierarchical RNN LSTM Architecture

 **Why choose a RNN LSTM for Stochastic SoundCloud music generation?**
-* Music is an art of time with a temporal structure
-* Music has hierarchical structure with higher-level building blocks (phrases) made up of smaller recurrent patterns (bars)
+* Music is an art of time with a temporal structure and has hierarchical structure with higher-level building blocks (phrases) made up of smaller recurrent patterns (bars)
-* Recurrent Neural Networks (RNNs) are able to capture time dependencies between inputs.
+* Recurrent Neural Networks are able to capture time dependencies between inputs.
-* Mozer Eck in 2002 found that for RNN composed music composed, the “local contours made sense butthe pieces were not musically coherent” and suggested to use long short-term memory Recurrent Neural Networks (RNN LSTM) for music instead of just RNN
+* Mozer Eck in 2002 found that for RNN composed music composed, the “local contours made sense but the pieces were not musically coherent” and suggested to use long short-term memory Recurrent Neural Networks (RNN LSTM) and avoids the rapid decay of "backpropagated error"
-* RNN LSTM designed to avoid the "rapid decay of backpropagated error",

 ![](https://github.com/lucylow/Stochastic_SoundCloud/blob/master/images/Screen%20Shot%202020-09-07%20at%202.47.15%20AM.png)

 **Stochastic SoundCloud Machine Learning and Architecture**

 Train the RNN LSTM Recurrent Neural Network to compose a melody.
 Lookback and Attention RNNs are proposed to tackle the problem of creating melody’s long-term structure.
 It needs to be fed with a chord sequence and will then output a Prediction Matrix, which can be transformed into a piano roll matrix and finally into a melody MIDI file.

-The number of samples is given by the difference between the number of timesteps of the piano roll matrix and the sequence length: number of samples = number of timestepspiano roll − sequence length.
+The number of samples is given by the difference between the number of timesteps of the piano roll matrix and the sequence length: number of samples = number of timestepspiano roll − sequence length:

-* 3-dimensional Input Matrix of size (number of samples, timesteps, input dimension)
+* Input 3-dimensional Matrix of size: Number of samples, timesteps, input dimension
-* 2-dimensional Target Matrix of size (number of samples, output dimension)
+* Target 2-dimensional Matrix of size: Number of samples, output dimension

-Input to Target Matrix
+Input to Target Matrix:
-* Network Input Matrix: One network input sample consists of a 2-dimensional input matrix
+* Network Input Matrix: One network input sample consists of a 2-dimensional input matrix.
 * Prediction Target Matrix: One target sample consists of a 1-dimensional target vector

 ![](https://github.com/lucylow/Stochastic_SoundCloud/blob/master/images/Screen%20Shot%202020-09-06%20at%2011.13.14%20PM.png)
-*The RNN LSTM consists of an input layer, an output layer and optionally hidden layers between the input and output layer.
+*The RNN LSTM consists of an input layer, an output layer, and optionally hidden layers between the input and output layer.
 The chord sequences need to be within one octave and the belonging melodies within two octaves*

 ---

 ## Technical Music Dataset
 * **Use pre-trained data:**
-  * Mozart's Modern Classical composition Download and unzip classical music files from : https://github.com/lucylow/Stochastic_SoundCloud/blob/master/data/classical%20music%20dataset.zip
+  * Mozart's Modern Classical composition - Download and unzip classical music files from : https://github.com/lucylow/Stochastic_SoundCloud/blob/master/data/classical%20music%20dataset.zip
   * There are three possible .mag bundle files at https://github.com/lucylow/Stochastic_SoundCloud/tree/master/config%20files
     * Basic_rnn
     * Lookback_rnn